tferr/Scripts/Snippets/README.md

 #Snippets

 [BAR][Home] Snippets.
 This directory is a depository of generic and reusable scripts to be recycled by BAR users.
-They are installed under `BAR>Snippets`, a menu containing two other commands:
+They are installed under `BAR>Snippets>`, a menu containing two other commands:

- - *List Snippets:* Prints the contents of this directory to a dedicated window.
+ - `List Snippets`: Prints the contents of this directory to a dedicated window.
 Files can then be open in the Script Editor by double-click.
 This may be preferable to [Shift-clicking](http://fiji.sc/BAR#OpeningBAR) the Menu bar
- - *Reveal Snippets:* Opens this directory in the file browser of the operating system
+ - `Reveal Snippets`: Opens this directory in the file browser of the operating system

 ##List of Snippets